-The top five banks in asset size include Banco de Oro (BDO Unibank, Inc.), Metrobank, Bank of the Philippine Islands, Landbank of the Philippines, and Security Bank Corporation.
+The top five banks include Banco de Oro (BDO Unibank, Inc.), Metrobank, Bank of the Philippine Islands, Landbank of the Philippines, and Security Bank Corporation.

 Metrobank allows you to open a Foreign Currency account that enables you to receive any amount into your account.
-The cost per inward transfers is $5.00.
-When you transfer money from non-partner banks, the transaction fee is a little higher.
-Also, it takes longer for your loved ones to receive the money.
+The cost per inward transfer is $5.00.
+When you transfer money from non-partner banks, the transaction fee is a little higher and it may also take longer for your loved ones to receive the money.

-Providers such as TransferWise, XendPay, Western Union, MoneyGram, WorldRemit and Xoom, offer money transfer services as an alternative to the traditional sending methods.
+Providers such as TransferWise, XendPay, Western Union, MoneyGram, WorldRemit and Xoom all offer money transfer services as an alternative to the traditional sending methods.

-Sending through these money transfer operators (MTOs) is faster, cheaper, and more reliable.
+Sending through these money transfer operators (MTOs) is often faster, cheaper, and more reliable than a traditional bank.
 All you need is to sign up for an account online; through the website or mobile app.
 You can then pay for your transfer online or at a store and send.

 There are three options for paying for your transfer online.
 You can use a credit card, debit card, or bank debit.
 Credit card is the most expensive because of provider fees, but it ensures that your transfer gets to your recipient in minutes.